 2 National surveys of public (inflation) expectations are now conducted in multiple countries.
-These include the Reuters/University of Michigan Survey of Consumers, the Livingston Survey, the Conference Board's Consumer Confidence Survey and the Survey of Professional Forecasters in the US.
+In the United States, these include the University of Michigan Survey of Consumers, the Livingston Survey, the Conference Board's Consumer Confidence Survey, and the Survey of Professional Forecasters.
 Other central banks that survey consumers about their inflation expectations include the Bank of England, the European Central Bank, the Bank of Japan, the Reserve Bank of India, and the Sveriges Riksbank.
-Since 2015, the Bank of Canada has implemented a largely comparable version of the SCE, fielded at a quarterly frequency.
-Since 2013, the Federal Reserve Board has conducted the Survey of Household Economics and Decision making (SHED), which elicit some expectations about the economic well-being of U.S. households.
+Since 2015, the Bank of Canada has conducted a largely comparable version of the SCE, fielded at a quarterly frequency.
+Since 2013, the Federal Reserve Board has conducted the Survey of Household Economics and Decisionmaking (SHED), which elicits some expectations about the economic well-being of U.S. households. and saving behavior.

-consumers form and update their expectations, as well as the links between expectations and behavior.
-For instance, the data allow one to study how expectations about house prices and interest rates affect consumers' choices regarding buying or renting a home, or regarding the type of mortgage used to purchase a home.
-Data on expectations about the likelihood of finding a job and about future wage earnings may be used to analyze workers' job search behavior or retirement decisions.
-Researchers may also study how inflation expectations shape consumers' spending and saving behavior.
 Collecting such data for the same households over time enables researchers to study potential interactions between decisions and expectations across many different domains of consumer behavior.
-Finally, the data can be used to study the evolution of a diverse, but related set of expectations, the way they co-vary over time at the individual level, and identify any (structural) breaks in this relationship.
+Finally, the data can be used to study the evolution of a diverse but related set of expectations and the way they co-vary over time at the individual level, and to identify any (structural) breaks in this relationship.

 A key feature of the SCE is its reliance on a probabilistic question format to elicit the likelihood respondents assign to different future events.
-In addition to questions asking respondents for point forecasts - for example, in the case of year-ahead inflation, "What do you expect the rate of [inflation/deflation] to be over the next 12 months?" - for several continuous outcomes, we ask for density forecasts.
-That is, the percent chance the respondent assigns to different future possible values of that variable.
-In the case of future inflation, for example, respondents are asked for the likelihood that future inflation will fall within different pre-specified intervals.
+In addition to questions asking respondents for point forecasts-for example, in the case of year-ahead inflation, What do you expect the rate of [inflation/deflation] to be over the next twelve months?-for several continuous outcomes, we ask for density forecasts-that is, the percent chance the respondent assigns to different future possible values of that variable.
+In the case of future inflation, for example, respondents are asked for the likelihood that future inflation will fall within different prespecified intervals.
 These density forecasts allow respondents to express uncertainty regarding their expectations.
-For binary outcomes (where the event either occurs or not), eliciting the percent chance associated with the event fully identifies the underlying subjective distribution.
-By doing so, the SCE extends a practice with a longer tradition in the field of psychology and in surveys of professional forecasters, economists, and other financial experts.
+For binary outcomes (where the event either occurs or does not occur), eliciting the percent chance associated with the event fully identifies the underlying subjective distribution.
+By obtaining density forecasts, the SCE extends a practice with a longer tradition in the field of psychology and in surveys of professional forecasters, economists, and other financial experts.
 Our approach also builds on a large and growing body of economic research, led by Charles Manski, that has demonstrated survey respondents' willingness and ability to answer questions expressed in this way.

-Finally, the SCE is implemented as a monthly internet survey in order to provide more flexibility for question design and more real-time capabilities for data collection.
+Finally, the SCE is conducted as a monthly internet survey in order to provide more flexibility in terms of question design and more real-time capabilities for data collection.
 An internet platform enables the researcher to design more user-friendly questions, with the help of visual aids and other tools that make it easier for respondents to understand and answer a specific question.
-An internet platform also makes it easier to develop and field new questions on special topics at a short notice.
-For example, we designed and fielded special surveys to help assess consumer responses in spending and inflation expectations to sudden large gas price declines, and to elicit beliefs regarding the early impact of the Affordable Care Act on future health care spending, prices and coverage.
+An internet platform also makes it easier to develop and field new questions on special topics at short notice.
+For example, we designed and fielded special surveys to help assess how consumers' spending and inflation expectations responded to sudden large declines in gas prices and to elicit beliefs regarding the early impact of the Affordable Care Act on future healthcare spending, prices, and coverage.

-1.1.
-Survey Overview
+1.1 Survey Overview